tatianamac/tm11ty/src/posts/context-in-engineering.md

 ---
 title: "Why'd you park like such an a-hole?: Inviting curiosity, context into engineering, our lives"
-description: We rarely have enough context to know why decisions were made (in parking and engineering), so why do we make so many assumptions and judge upon them?
+description: Rarely the context to warrant the critique—in parking and engineering so why the judgement?
 summary: Being more curious and less critical in engineering
 date: 2021-09-03 17:50:33
 tags: